csae8092/posts/pimp-de-web-app/part-4-linking-indexes-and-text.md

 With this in change in, also documents matching the searched bibliographic item will be returned by e.g. [http://localhost:8080/exist/apps/aratea-digital/pages/hits.html?searchkey=Sternbilder%20des%20Mittelalters](http://localhost:8080/exist/apps/aratea-digital/pages/hits.html?searchkey=Sternbilder%20des%20Mittelalters).

-What is left to do now is to rename this function since it does not only return hits for person, but for other indexed entities as well.
+What is left to do now is to rename this function since it does not only return hits for persons, but for other indexed entities as well.
 So I will rename it into `app:registerBasedSearch_hits`.
 Accordingly I have to apply this change to **pages/hits.html** as well, which looks like this:

 ```html
 <div class="templates:surround?with=templates/page.html&amp;at=content">